Robot-In-A-Can/Evebrain-Firmware-ESP8266/README.md

 ## Instructions

-- Open the Preferences window in your Arduino IDE.
+1. Open the Preferences window in your Arduino IDE.
--  Enter
+1. Enter
    ``https://arduino.esp8266.com/stable/package_esp8266com_index.json``
    into *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
--  Open Boards Manager from Tools > Board menu and find `esp8266`  platform.
+1. Open Boards Manager from Tools > Board menu and find `esp8266`  platform.
--  Select the `2.3.0` version from a drop-down box.
+1. Select the `2.3.0` version from a drop-down box.
--  Click the *install* button.
+1. Click the *install* button.
--  Select `Generic ESP8266 Module` from the `Tools > Board > ESP8266 Modules` menu after installation.
+1. Select `Generic ESP8266 Module` from the `Tools > Board > ESP8266 Modules` menu after installation.
+2. Select `4M (3M SPIFFS)` from the `Tools > Flash Size:` menu.

 For more details on Arduino's Board Manager, see:
 - https://www.arduino.cc/en/guide/cores